mimiyin/choreographic-interventions-s18/README.md

 ## Week 5 Form + Substance: Re-architecture

 ### Questions
-   * What are the all the ways the body can fold?
+   * What are all the ways the body can fold?
+   * What are all the ways the body can spiral?
-   * How is the body symmetrical, how is it not?
+   * What are all the ways the body is (as)symmetrical.
-   * How would you move if your head was in between your knees?
+   * How would you walk if your head was facing back, in between your knees?

-### Tech
+### In-class
+   * Re-designing the skeleton in 2D and 3D
    * Review Kinect and Kinectron
    * Vector Math
    * 2D v.
 3D